Prof Catherine Farrell known as Catherine

 BA, PGCE, PhD

 Catherine is interested in public boards and their governance.
-Her current research is focused on the participation and involvement of stakeholders in governance roles in education and housing.
+Her current research is focused on governance in a range of services including education, health, police and fire and rescue.
 She has published widely on devolution and its impact on education and on public services more generally.

 Catherine chaired the Welsh Government’s Task and Finish Expert School Governance group which reviewed models of governance in education.
 Ensuring effective governance is clearly part of the improvement journey in education.

-She is part of the core team which has developed one of the University’s newest awards, a Post Graduate Certificate in Governance.
+She is part of the core team which has developed the Post Graduate Certificate in Governance.